shchahrykovich/diagnostics-courses/dbg-sos-intro/README.md

 ```
 .loadby sos clr
 ```
+> Note: You can display all loaded extensions with the `.chain` command.

 Switch to the main thread using the `~0s` command and issue the `!CLRStack` command to inspect the thread's managed call stack.
 Compare this output with the output of the `k` command.
 Specifically, note that the instruction pointers (IP) displayed by the `!CLRStack` command correspond to some of the return addresses displayed by the `k` command.